devmarkusb/dev/apps/elements_of_programming/README.md

 partially formed state.

 Definition space: for a functional procedure is that subset of values for its inputs to which it is intended to be applied.
+(It cannot be applied to other values.)

 Destructor: procedure causing the end of an object's existence.